What is a combi boiler, how do you look after it and what should you do if something goes wrong? Find out all you need to know in our ownership guide

 Therefore, we are going to do it properly.

-Make sure your emergency plumber from Bath can be contacted easily and that their business is accessible.
+Make sure your emergency plumber can be contacted easily and that their business is accessible.
 It’s easier to place trust in a company if you know you can find them if you have to.

 An established business does not want bad reviews or poor customer experiences.
 They want repeat business and happy customers, which means they’ll do everything they can to make it so.